Back to articles

 AI Agents Are Scanning Your Network.
 Here's What Stops Them.

 In November 2025, Anthropic publicly disclosed the first documented AI-orchestrated cyber campaign, detected months earlier.
-A Chinese state-sponsored group used an autonomous AI agent to execute around 90% of a multi-stage operation targeting tech companies, financial institutions, government agencies, and defense contractors, with human operators intervening at only a handful of decision points.
+A Chinese state-sponsored group used an autonomous AI agent to execute around 90% of a multi-stage operation targeting critical infrastructure and private sector companies, with human operators intervening at only a handful of decision points.
 At peak, the agent made thousands of requests, often multiple per second.

 The Agentic AI Cybersecurity Threat Is Operational, Not Theoretical